 Proposal: Your plan to recruit applicants.
 Tentative conference program.
 Available facilities for your conference, including capacity of facilities -- i.e., the maximum number of student participants you can accommodate, as well as your target number of participants.
 Participation in previous conferences (if any) by members of the organizing committee.
 Statement of interest from student members of the local organizing committee.

 Letter of Support: A letter from your department chair that outlines the departmental support (financial and staff) as well as the names of any other faculty members engaged in the organization of the conference.

 Preference will be given to a location that demonstrates clear commitment to the goals of the CUWiP program on the part of the institution and the student members of the local organizing committee.

 Preference will be given to sites that have a broad recruitment plan that supports the APS vision of increasing the participation of underrepresented groups in physics.

 Preference will be given to a location that has not recently hosted a CUWiP.

 The selection committee will consider geographic coverage when selecting conference sites.

-The site selection committee will notify applicants by November 15, 2014.
-Coordinators from the selected sites will be encouraged to attend a 2015 Conference to learn more about the conference.
+The site selection committee aims to notify applicants by November 15.
+Coordinators from the selected sites will be encouraged to attend a 2016 Conference to learn more about the conference.